 a better nectar

-The traveling exhibition a better nectar is an expansive multisensory installation through which the tender co-evolutionary communication between flowering plants and their pollinators is unearthed.
+a better nectar is an expansive multisensory installation through which the tender co-evolutionary communication between flowering plants and their pollinators is unearthed.
 Rath creates an immersive rhythmic experience, using sculpture light, and sound, to consider how bumblebees learn and remember multisensory floral signals to find better nectar.

-At both two locations, visitors are provided with a human-scaled experience of a bee’s intimate sensorial journey from its underground nest to an audibly and visually pulsating world, based on the Rath’s research with Dr. Anne Leonard at the Leonard Bee Lab, University of Nevada, Reno.
+Throughout the exhibition visitors are provided with a human-scaled experience of a bee’s intimate sensorial journey from its underground nest to an audibly and visually pulsating world, based on the Rath’s research with Dr. Anne Leonard at the Leonard Bee Lab, University of Nevada, Reno.

 A Better Nectar was originally organized by the artist and curator Kristina Newhouse of the University Art Museum, California State University, Long Beach.
 The project is an interdisciplinary undertaking between the artist and her collaborators, CSU departments of Music and Education, and some of the countries leading and most innovative bee scientists.
 Generous support for the exhibition is provided by Lauren Bon and The Metabolic Studio, The Peter S. Reed Foundation, The Elizabeth Firestone Graham Foundation, and a Mid-Career Fellowship for the artist from the California Community Foundation.